xiaoyifang/img2sgf/README.md

 ## Identifying black and white stones

 Once the grid has been detected, we can put back the circles that were removed earlier.
 Any grid point with a circle around it should be a stone.
 To tell black stones from white, we look at the average pixel intensities surrounding that grid point.
 In in ideal world, we'd have 0=black, 255=white and nothing in between.
 But imperfections in the image, or stone numbers or markers on the stones, can smudge things a bit.
 So there's a threshold, defaulting to 128, and anything below the threshold is called black.
 The settings window shows you a histogram of all the intensities, and you can slide the threshold left (down) or right if needed.

+##dependency
+Using Tk version 8.6

+Using OpenCV version 4.4.0

+Using numpy version 1.18.0

+Using scikit-learn version 0.23.2

+Using matplotlib version 3.3.3

+Using Pillow image library version 8.0.1